fireundubh/playwithfire/pyro.md

                           (if relative, must be relative to project)

 game arguments:
-  -g, --game-type         set game type (choices: fo4, tes5, sse) --game-path             relative or absolute path to game install directory
+  -g, --game-type         set game type {fo4, tes5, sse}
+  --game-path             relative or absolute path to game install directory
                           (if relative, must be relative to current working directory) --registry-path         path to Installed Path key in Windows Registry